yangmillstheory/mixin.a.lot/README.md

 ### <a name="mixinto-proto"></a> Function.prototype.mixinto_proto(Mixin mixin, [options], [hook_args])

-Mix properties from the Mixin into the prototype of your class.
-Optional `options` should be an object literal with allowed keys:
+Mix properties from the Mixin into the prototype of the mixing class.
+Optional `options` should be an object literal conforming to the following schema:

 * `omits`: `Array` of `Strings` which are properties of the mixin to exclude from mixing
 * `hook_before`, `hook_after`: `Array` of `Strings` which are mixin methods to hook before or after.
 Make sure to have the method hooks defined before invocation, [as above](#mixin-method-hooks).
 * `postmixing_hook`, `premixing_hook`: `Functions` that fire before and after the mixing process, [as above](#mixing-hooks).

-Mixing hooks defined here take precedence over mixing hooks defined in the mixin. `hook_args` are passed to supplied mixing hooks, if any.
+Mixing hooks defined via `options` are invoked before those mixing hooks defined in the mixin. `hook_args` are passed to supplied mixing hooks, if any.

 ### Function.prototype.mixinto_class(Mixin mixin, [options], [hook_args])